Nettles takes a sheep to Sheepstealer

 The Princess and the Queen (mentioned)

-Sheepstealer was a wild dragon during the Dance of the Dragons with a taste for mutton.
+Sheepstealer was a wild male dragon during the Dance of the Dragons with a taste for mutton.
 It lived at the back of Dragonmont and would hunt between Driftmark and Wendwater.
 The smallfolk of Dragonstone named it for a self-evident reason.
-At the start of the Dance of the Dragons, he was one of three wild dragons with the Cannibal and Grey Ghost.
+At the start of the Dance of the Dragons, he was one of three wild dragons living on Dragonstone.

 A bastard girl named Nettles eventually managed to tame the dragon, through a cunning method.
 She left out a freshly killed sheep for the dragon every morning, causing the dragon to grow accustomed to her presence, until he allowed her to mount him.
 Along with Rhaenyra Targaryen's other dragonriders, Nettles and Sheepstealer took part in the Battle of the Gullet and the rapid capture of King's Landing, after which Sheepstealer made its lair in the Dragonpit.

 Nettles and Sheepstealer joined Prince Daemon Targaryen and his dragon Caraxes in hunting Aemond Targaryen and Vhagar along the Trident.
 They remained at Maidenpool, from where they continued their search every morning.

 When Queen Rhaenyra named Nettles a traitor, Nettles left Maidenpool with Sheepstealer early in the morning, after feeding Sheepstealer the largest black ram present at the castle.
 The dragon and its rider were last seen flying over the Bay of Crabs.